FACG6/enhance-a-smile/README.md

 # **__Enhance a Smile__**

 ## Problem Statement
-People in need in Gaza can't afford the basics of life such as clothes in which causes a huge problem for them that can devastate them, with a majority of people with spare clothes and don't know what to do with it.
+Poor people in Gaza can't afford the basics of life such as clothes in which causes a huge problem for them that can devastate them, with a majority of people with spare clothes and don't know what to do with it.

 ## Solution
 A web-app that :